cogini/prometheus_exometer/README.md

 `predefined` section of the `exometer_core` config generally works well, though the syntax is a bit messy.

-In order to make things more resilent, the metrics recording functions in this library call `:exometer.update_or_create/2`.
-The effect is that the metric will be created the first time it is used based on the the settings in the `defaults` section of the `exometer_core` config.
+In order to make things more resilient, the metrics recording functions in this library call `:exometer.update_or_create/2`.
+The effect is that the metric will be created the first time it is used based on the settings in the `defaults` section of the `exometer_core` config.

 If you have specific settings that you want, e.g. histogram buckets, then you